ssyiuo1337/Project-Cube/README.md

 # 🛠️ Fabric Server Mods

-Welcome to the official repository of the **Fabric Server Mods** project!
-This repository contains a curated list of mods for Minecraft servers using the Fabric modding platform.
+Welcome to the official repository of the **Project "Cube"**!
+This repository contains a curated list of mods for Minecraft servers using the Fabric.
 Whether you're setting up your first Fabric server or upgrading an existing one, this guide will help you get started.

 ## 📦 Mods Overview

 ### 🔄 **Mods Previously on Forge**

-Here is a list of mods that were previously available for Forge but have now been ported to Fabric:
+Here is a list of mods that were previously available for Forge:

-1. **[Mod Name 1](link)** – Short description of the mod.
+1. **Underground Villages** – With this mod you'll able to find an underground variant of the villages that are normally above ground.
+There's no guarantee that the villagers are still alive when you get to the village as caves aren't exactly the safest place for the villagers to be.
 2. **[Mod Name 2](link)** – Short description of the mod.
 3. **[Mod Name 3](link)** – Short description of the mod.